-An application form must be used by conferences seeking technical co-sponsorship, but not financial backing, of the IEEE IT Society.
+Conferences seeking technical co-sponsorship, but not financial backing, of the IEEE IT Society, must submit an application.
 IT Society BoG approval of the application is required before the conference can display the IEEE or IT Society logo on its promotional material.
+Carefully read the following guidelines.

 Organizers are expected to provide an appropriate and adequate forum and time for oral presentation and discussion of all accepted papers.
 The